John Howard, 1st Duke of Norfolk: Career

 Howard's advancement in the King's household continued.
 By 1467 he was a Knight of the Body, and in September 1468 was appointed Treasurer of the Royal Household, an office which he held for only two years, until Edward lost the throne in 1470.

 According to Crawford, Howard was a wealthy man by 1470, and when Edward IV's first reign ended he went into exile on the continent.
-In the area around Stoke by Nayland Howard held some sixteen manors, seven of which the King had granted him in 1462.
+In the area around Stoke-by-Nayland Howard held some sixteen manors, seven of which the King had granted him in 1462.
 After 1463, he purchased a number of other manors, including six forfeited by John de Vere, 12th Earl of Oxford, the son of his cousin, Elizabeth Howard.

 Howard was summoned to Parliament from 15 October 1470 by writs directed to Iohanni Howard de Howard Militi and Iohanni Howard Chivaler, whereby he is held to have become Lord Howard.
 On 24 April 1472, he was admitted to the Order of the Garter.
 In 1475 he accompanied Edward in his attempt on France.
 In 1482 he spent time in Harwich, Essex building up the navy, and made a donation to the Dovercourt shrine.

 In April 1483 he bore the royal banner at the funeral of King Edward IV.
-He supported Richard III's accession to the throne, and was appointed Lord High Steward.
-He bore the crown before Richard at his coronation, while his eldest son, the Earl of Surrey, carried the Sword of State.
-On 28 June 1483 he was created Duke of Norfolk, third creation, the first creation having become extinct on the death of John de Mowbray, 4th Duke of Norfolk, in 1476, and the second creation having been invalidated by Richard's illegitimisation, on 25 June 1483, of Edward IV's second son Richard of York.
+He supported Richard III's accession to the throne, and at his behest took the nine year old Richard of Shrewsbury, the younger son of Edward IV, from Westminster Abbey where he was seeking sanctuary with his mother to the Tower of London to join his brother Edward V, both of whom subsequently disappeared in mysterious circumstances.
+He was appointed Lord High Steward and bore the crown before Richard at his coronation, while his eldest son, the Earl of Surrey, carried the Sword of State.

+On 28 June 1483 he was created Duke of Norfolk, third creation.
+The first creation had become extinct on the death of Anne de Mowbray, 8th Countess of Norfolk.
+She died as a child in 1476, the only heir of John de Mowbray, 4th Duke of Norfolk.
+The second creation was removed illegally from her widower, Richard of York, on 25 June 1483.
 This left John Howard as heir to the duchy, and his alliance with Richard ensured his acquisition of the title.
-He was also created Earl Marshal, and Lord Admiral of all England, Ireland, and Aquitaine.
+He was also created Earl Marshal, and Lord High Admiral of all England, Ireland, and Aquitaine.

 The Duke's principal home was at Stoke-by-Nayland (and later Framlingham Castle) in Suffolk.
 However, after his second marriage he frequently resided at Ockwells Manor at Cox Green in Bray as it was conveniently close to the royal residence at Windsor Castle.

 Marriages and issue

-Before 29 September 1442 he married Catherine (died 3 November 1465), the daughter of Sir William Moleyns (7 January 1378 – 8 June 1425), of Stoke Poges in Buckinghamshire, and his wife Margery (died 26 March 1439).
+Before 29 September 1442, he married Catherine (died 3 November 1465), the daughter of Sir William Moleyns (7 January 1378 – 8 June 1425), of Stoke Poges in Buckinghamshire, and his wife Margery (died 26 March 1439).

 With Catherine Moleyns, he had two sons and four daughters: